 Why Such a Big Range?

-- Ad formats: Skippable ads, display ads, bumper ads, and premium placements all pay differently.
+- Ad formats: Unskippable ads, banner ads, bumper ads, and premium spots all pay out completely different amounts.

 How to Calculate Your YouTube Earnings for 1 Million Views

-- Find your average CPM: Go to YouTube Analytics > Revenue tab.
-Note your average CPM for the last 28 days or a similar period.
+- Find your average CPM: Jump into your YouTube Analytics and click the Revenue tab.
+Grab your average CPM from the last 28 days.

-- Estimate your monetized view percentage: This is usually between 40% and 80%.
-If unsure, use 60% as a conservative estimate.
+- Estimate your monetized view percentage: It usually hovers around 40% to 80%.
+If you have no idea, 60% is a safe guess.

 - Divide by 1,000: 600,000 / 1,000 = 600 units.